 Name Independent Not Independent Reason for Non-Independent Status

 Scott B. Bonham х

+Shelley G. Broader х

 Christie J.B.
-Clark Х
+Clark х

 Daniel Debow х

 William A. Downe х

 Janice Fukakusa х

 M. Marianne Harris х

+Kevin Holt х

 Claudia Kotchka х

 Sarah Raiss х

-Galen G. Weston х Chairman and President of the Corporation, Chairman and CEO of Weston, and Chairman of Wittington, the controlling shareholder of Weston
+Galen G. Weston x Chairman and President of the Corporation, Chairman and CEO of Weston, and Chairman of Wittington, the controlling shareholder of Weston

 Cornell Wright х President of Wittington, the controlling shareholder of Weston

 The Corporation has taken steps to ensure that adequate structures and processes are in place to permit the Board to function independently of management of the Corporation.
 The Chair of the Board and of each committee meet separately with the Board or committee members after each meeting without other members of management present.
 The independent directors meet separately and meet without the non-independent directors or management's presence after each Board meeting.
-Additional information relating to the directors standing for election, including other public company boards on which they serve as well as their attendance record for all Board and committee meetings during fiscal 2021, can be found on pages 9 to 14 of this Circular.
+Additional information relating to the directors standing for election, including other public company boards on which they serve as well as their attendance record for all Board and committee meetings during fiscal 2022, can be found on pages 9 to 14 of this Circular.

-Lead Director
+Independent Lead Director

 The Board is confident that the current leadership structure ensures the appropriate level of oversight, independence and responsibility is applied to Board decisions.
-The Board is of the view that having a Lead Director who is independent ensures that any potential conflicts of interest between the Corporation and the controlling shareholder are addressed.
-The Chair of the Governance Committee serves as the Lead Director.
-The Lead Director's role is to ensure that the interests of the Corporation and of the minority shareholders and other relevant stakeholders are protected and that the Board is following good governance processes and prioritizing the right matters.
-The Lead Director has the responsibilities set out above under "Board Leadership Structure".
+The Board is of the view that having an Independent Lead Director who is independent ensures that any potential conflicts of interest between the Corporation and the controlling shareholder are addressed.
+The Chair of the Governance Committee serves as the Independent Lead Director.
+The Independent Lead Director's role is to ensure that the interests of the Corporation and of the minority shareholders and other relevant stakeholders are protected and that the Board is following good governance processes and prioritizing the right matters.
+The Independent Lead Director has the responsibilities set out above under "Board Leadership Structure".